 This course will focus on the fundamentals of building layout, grade staking, topographic surveying, the use of a laser level, cut and fill calculations, checking square, and will further develop the leveling and angular measurement skills learned in Surveying I. (Repeatable 3 times).

-Course Level Fee 2 (3 credits, 1.5 Lecture, 3 Lab/Lab-Discussion)
+Construction Management

-Construction Management Prerequisite: BCT 054
+Prerequisite: BCT 054

 Designed to give the student an understanding of the duties and responsibilities of the construction manager.
 Emphasis placed on cost control, scheduling, construction documents and reports.
 Site visits when possible, computer incorporated.
 Enables the student to interpret architectural and engineering working drawings and specifications for residential and commercial construction.
 Incorporates site visits when possible.

-(3 credits, 3 Lecture)
+Architectural Design

-Architectural Design Prerequisite: BCT 062
+Prerequisite: BCT 062

 The study of architectural design considerations which influence the energy efficiency of structures.
 Including project site integration, window orientation, framing techniques, material selection, and HVAC design.
-Heating and cooling load calculations, labs and computer aided drafting will be utilized.
-Course Level Fee 1 (4 credits, 1 Lecture, 6 Lab/Lab-Discussion)
+Heating and cooling load calculations, labs and computer aided drafting will

-BCT 078 Architectural S.O.E.
+Architectural S.O.E.

-Enables the student to gain on the job

-experience in the construction industry.
+Enables the student to gain on the job experience in the construction industry.
 Enables the student to interpret architectural and engineering working drawings and specifications for residential and commercial construction.
-Incorporates site visits when possible.
-Course Level Fee 4 (Variable Credit
+Incorporates site visits when